Jaypwee/Creato/README.md

 # Server

-NodeJS & Express as API server.
+Python and Django as API server.
 The servers will be deployed through Heroku.

-DB (Tentative)

 # Requirements